Skip to main content

 Executive Director

-Kate has been working in the non-profit sector for the past fifteen years, most recently as the Executive Director of the World Affairs Council of Maine.
+Kate has been working in the non-profit sector for the past seventeen years, most recently as the Executive Director of the World Affairs Council of Maine.
 She's a graduate of Colby College and the Muskie School of Public Service at the University of Southern Maine, and has held positions at Limitless Child International, Council for International Educational Exchange, MAPS Worldwide, and the National Child Welfare Resource Center for Organizational Improvement.
+She currently serves as a board member of the Chebeague Recreation Center.
 The Birth Roots community was a lifeline to her as a new parent and she is thrilled to have joined the crew in March 2021.
 She spends her free time trying to keep up with her two sons, reading, running, and visiting family on Chebeague Island.

 Facilitators